-The harmonisation of the rules on jurisdiction will greatly simplify procedures by making it possible to determine the court with jurisdiction to deal with the property consequences of registered partnerships on the basis of common rules.
-If courts handling the separation of the partners, or, in application of future EU legislation, a succession case following the death of one of the partners, have their jurisdiction over those matters extended to the property consequences of the partnership, citizens will be able to have the same court dealing with all aspects of their situation.
+The harmonisation of the rules on jurisdiction will greatly simplify procedures by making it possible to establish the court with jurisdiction over a matrimonial property case on the basis of common rules.
+If courts seised with divorce proceedings, legal separations, annulments of marriage and succession cases in application of existing or future EU legislation have their jurisdiction extended to any related matrimonial property regime proceedings, citizens will be able to have the same court deal with all aspects of their situation.

-The harmonisation of conflict-of-law rules will considerably simplify procedures by establishing which law is applicable.
+The harmonisation of conflict-of-law rules will considerably simplify procedures by enabling citizens to determine which law is applicable on the basis of a single set of rules replacing the existing national conflict-of-law rules of the participating Member States.